Pliosaurus-kevani/plesiosaur-reconstruction/README.md

 **restoration_PGLS & OLS.R**
 >This script fits regression models using ordinary least squares (OLS), phylogenetic generalized least squares (PGLS)
 >or a nonlinear function (log-logistic) to reconstruct the missing puzzles in plesiosaur reconstruction.
+>It also generates the figure 8 in the manuscript.

 **find proxy_OLS & PGLS.R**
 >This script fits regression models using ordinary least squares (OLS) and phylogenetic generalized least squares (PGLS)
 >to evaluate the performance of various skeletal structures as mass proxies.
+>It also generates the figure 6 in the manuscript.